mkovalevsky/byteski/readme.md

 # Hello, I am Byteski 👋

-Full information about me available on [byte.ski/about](https://byte.ski/about)
+Full information about me is available on [byte.ski/about](https://byte.ski/about)